KongJustin/docs/services/Auto-Scaling/index.md

 ## Manage {{site.data.keyword.autoscaling}} service through RESTful API
 {: #RESTAPI}

-With the introduction of {{site.data.keyword.autoscaling}} RESTful API, now you have an alternative way to manage {{site.data.keyword.autoscaling}} service beside the Bluemix UI, it also support the scaling data retrieval and analysis.
-Currently it provide similar functionality in {{site.data.keyword.Bluemix_notm}} UI with API like Create Policy and Get Scaling History
+{{site.data.keyword.autoscaling}} RESTful API provides an alternative way to manage {{site.data.keyword.autoscaling}} service beside the Bluemix UI, and it also supports the scaling data retrieval and analysis.
+It provides similar functionalities, such as Creating a Policy and Getting the Scaling History, as in the {{site.data.keyword.Bluemix_notm}} UI with API.

-To use the {{site.data.keyword.autoscaling}} RESTful API to manage {{site.data.keyword.autoscaling}} service, you need to prepare the following prerequisites: Bind {{site.data.keyword.autoscaling}} service with your application as specified in above section, acquire AccessToken, the URL of {{site.data.keyword.autoscaling} API server and the app_id of the application of you want to scale in/out:
+To use the {{site.data.keyword.autoscaling}} RESTful API to manage the {{site.data.keyword.autoscaling}} service, complete the following prerequisites: Bind the {{site.data.keyword.autoscaling}} service with your application as specified in previous section, acquire the `AccessToken`, the URL of {{site.data.keyword.autoscaling} API server and the `app_id` of the application that you want to scale in or out:

-1. For security purpose, in each request header of {{site.data.keyword.autoscaling}} RESTful API, a proper AccessToken obtained through CloudFoundry UAA procedure should be provided in Authorization header to indicate necessary validation of the request, fail to comply with this will trigger a 401 Unauthorized response, there are two ways you can get this AccessToken after you have installed CloudFoundry command line tool and logged in: you can obtain this token through cf oauth-token command:
+1. For security purpose, in each request header of {{site.data.keyword.autoscaling}} RESTful API, a proper `AccessToken` obtained through CloudFoundry UAA procedure must be provided in the `Authorization` header to indicate required validation of the request.
+Failing to comply with this `AccessToken` results in a 401 Unauthorized response.
+There are two ways you can get this `AccessToken` after you install the Cloud Foundry command line tool and logged into the {{site.data.keyword.Bluemix_notm}}:<ul><li>you can obtain this token through `cf oauth-token` command:
    ```
    > cf oauth-token
    Getting OAuth token...